parsokev/Graph_UI/README.md

 ## Setting up CMake Build Configurations for Local Execution and Debugging
-Once the repository has been cloned locally using either platforms, if you wish to build the application to run within QT Creator, set the application's build directory path to mirror the path outlined below and ensure the CMake build kit is configured to be compatible with local machine's OS:
+Once the repository has been cloned locally using either platforms, if you wish to build the application to run within QT Creator, set the application's **'Debug' or 'RelWithDebugInfo'** build directory path to mirror the path outlined below and ensure the CMake build kit is configured to be compatible with local machine's OS:
 ```
     <repo-root-directory>\build\<your-configuration-here>
 ```